 Although public transport is very affordable in Athens, you may not need to use it often!
 The city centre is very compact with many of the main attractions within walking distance of each other.
 In fact it only takes around twenty minutes to walk from one side of the city centre to the other.
 If you are going to use taxis, be aware that most of them only accept cash (unless you use the FreeNow app) and drivers increase their rates at night or during peak hours.

-Make The Most of Discounted Tickets and Free Entry Days
+Take Advantage of Discounted Tickets & Free Entry Days

 Some of Athens’ other museums are free to enter, depending on the day of the week or the month.
 The Benaki Museum (free entry every Thursday from 6pm until midnight) has a fantastic collection of Greek costumes, paintings, jewellery, crockery and religious art dating from the neolithic to the 20th century.
 The National Historical Museum is free to enter on the second Sunday of the month (from November to February) and has a series of permanent and temporary exhibitions, mostly focused on the Greek War of Independence.